 - Vulnerable to browser fingerprinting

-Firefox is a fully audited(nova janela) open-source browser from the nonprofit organization Mozilla.
-It focuses on protecting your privacy with built-in enhanced tracking protection(nova janela) and canvas fingerprinting resistance(nova janela).
-That said, in recent tests performed by us, a clean installation of Firefox still had a unique browser fingerprint(nova janela).
+Firefox is an open-source browser from the nonprofit organization Mozilla.
+It focuses on protecting your privacy with built-in enhanced tracking protection(nova janela), which includes fingerprinting resistance(nova janela).
+That said, in our tests performed, a clean installation of Firefox still had a unique browser fingerprint(nova janela).

 Firefox’s default settings emphasize privacy, but you can customize them to provide even greater privacy.
 For example, you can fine tune which cookies and trackers you block.

-Firefox isn’t perfect.
-For example, bundling the proprietary Pocket app with all browser installs annoyed many open source purists.
-Firefox also sends more telemetry data(nova janela) back to Mozilla by default than most people should be comfortable with (although you can disable this).
+- Telemetry — Firefox also sends more metadata(nova janela) back to Mozilla by default than most people should be comfortable with (although you can disable turn this off).

-Firefox is currently Chrome’s only major free and open-source competitor.
-Its decline in market share(nova janela) should be a cause for concern for anyone who values their privacy.
+At the end of the day, despite all Mozilla’s faults, Firefox is a great browser.
+It’s also Chrome’s only real free and open-source competitor.
+Its precipitous decline in market share(nova janela) should therefore be of deep concern to anyone who values their privacy.

 Chromium